We are part of the Dharma Realm Buddhist Association (DRBA). Our founder and teacher is Venerable Master Hsuan Hua.

 NowFinally, in 1996 the Avatamsaka Monastery moved to the new building located on the edge of the downtown district.
 The building sits adjacent to the Bow River, contains about 21,000 ft2 of floor space, and is constructed of reinforced concrete capable of supporting more than three additional stories.

-Presently, the Buddha Hall, library, reception area, and offices occupy the main floor, while the kitchen, dining hall, monk’s quarters, one small class room, storage space, and a workshop are in the basement.
-The small house immediately to the west of the monastery houses the Sunday school With the Venerable Master Hsuan Hua as the inspiration and spiritual leader, the Dharma Realm Buddhist Association exists to promote Buddhist ideals.
-To promote these ideals, the Dharma Realm Buddhist Association emphasizes four major activities.
-The first is to support a strong and dynamic Sangha (Sangha is defined as a gathering of at least three ordained monks or nuns).
-The second is to translate the Buddhist scriptures into all the languages of the world.
+Presently: 1st floor - Reception Area, Offices, display areas and lecture area.
+2nd Floor - kitchen, dining hall and washrooms.
+3rd Floor - Library and Chan Hall.
+4th Floor - Buddha Hall We have Sunday School accepting children from four years old up to eighteen years old.
+Venerable Master Hsuan Hua is the inspiration and spiritual leader of the Dharma Realm Buddhist Association that exists to promote Buddhist ideals.
+To promote these ideals, the Dharma Realm Buddhist Association emphasizes on four major activities: The first is to support a strong and dynamic Sangha (Sangha is defines as a gathering of at least three ordained monks or nuns).
+The second is to translate the Buddhist scriptures into all languages of the world.
 The third is to establish a comprehensive system of Buddhist education with schools for students of all ages.
 The fourth is to promote rigorous personal cultivation by maintaining a strict schedule of retreats including meditation sessions, Pure Land practice sessions, repentances, and sutra recitations.

 How we practice: We follow the "Five Schools" of the Mahayana style that include:

 Mantras, called the Esoteric, or " Secret School"

 Chanting the Buddha's name, called the Pure Land School